danieleteti/delphimvcframework/roadmap.md

    - WebWorkers
    - Angular2
    - React

-	 - Custom Authentication and Authorization
+- (DONE) Create "Custom Authentication and Authorization" demo
 - Complete the [DevGuide](https://danieleteti.gitbooks.io/delphimvcframework/content/) on gitbooks
 - Improve the session mechanism to allows more flexibility